pecostm32/Anlogic_AL3-10_Analyzing/README.md

 mmicko updated prjtang recently and the database decode tool now uses frame and bit instead of the y and x.
 My code has not been modified for this!!!!!

-Based on this data I created a convertion table to map the configuration bits to their actual meaning.
+Based on this data I created a conversion table to map the configuration bits to their actual meaning.
 This is done in the Anlogic_bits_in_tile_lister.

-Some other support porjects were made to allow analyzing of the database date.
+Some other support porjects were made to allow analyzing of the database data.
 These are also included.
 Also added is my python work project with which I decoded the Tang Dynasty IDE work files.
 I'm new to python at this point so the code is not great, but it served it's purpose.

 Maybe in time, when more knowledge is gathered, a return is made to the project.